linux-system-roles/test-harness/README.md

 ## Installation

-A docker container which runs integration tests for open pull requests on [linux system roles](https://linux-system-roles.github.io) repositories.
+A podman container which runs integration tests for open pull requests on [linux system roles](https://linux-system-roles.github.io) repositories.
 It runs all playbooks matching `tests/tests*.yml` (intentionally identical to the pattern used in the Fedora Standard Test Interface) of the